corentingiraud/Simple-Metasploit-PE-example/README.md

 It could take a long time depend on your internet connection (~1go)

+Credentials (/!\ qwerty keyboard)

+- Username: `vargant`
+- Password: `vagrant`

+Once it is open, you could switch to french keyboard by running the following command: `sudo loadkeys fr`

-### Check the google slide and have fun
+### Check the google slide and begin the attack

-Have fun during our [great presentation reading](https://docs.google.com/presentation/d/1Pj7vlkYo4XZdgI_VLuQKBqFX3w56eWvO7N-lTY_CPpA/edit?usp=sharing).
+You can find a [detailled tutorial](https://docs.google.com/presentation/d/1Pj7vlkYo4XZdgI_VLuQKBqFX3w56eWvO7N-lTY_CPpA/edit?usp=sharing) writtent by our team.
+It is hosted by google slide.

+## Contributing

+Do not hesitate to open an issue if something went wrong !

 ## References